jonathonjb/Chess_AI/README.md

 For this project, I used a 2D array to store all of the pieces info, and in the minimax algorithm, I created a deep copy of the 2D array for each move/child boards.

 I realize that using a 2D array to store the pieces and creating a new copy of the board for each possible move is very inefficient.
-For this project, it is able to check every moves for the next 3 turns in a reasonable amount of time.
-Any more than that would take the program too long though.
+The AI used for this project  is able to check every moves for the next 4 turns in a reasonable amount of time.
+Any more than that would take the program too long.

 If I had to start on this project all over again, I'd use maps instead of 2D arrays to store the pieces info.

 BUGS / ERRORS / FEATURES TO BE ADDED
 --------------